 Marius Smith-Peterson from Boston, Massachusetts, United States of America (USA) fitted molded glass over the ball of patients‟ hip joints then the history of THR in 1925 started.
 In 1961, Sir Charnley from England demonstrated long-term success by using a prosthetic implant attached to bone with self-curing acrylic cement [37].

-Total Hip Replacement (THR) surgery by the orthopaedic surgeon tends to replace the affected hip joint with an artificial implant.
+Total Hip Replacement (THR) replaces the affected hip joint with an artificial implant.
 The implant often made from ceramic, polymer or metal components.
-Total Hip Replacement (THR) is done when there are no options left to relieve from pain except surgery.
+THR is done when there are no options left to relieve from pain except surgery.

-There may be many complications after THR like loosening, subsidence and Anteversion.
-The main long term complication is loosening.
-Loosening will result in the need for a second joint replacement if not detected soon, such a surgery is called „Revision Surgery‟.
-The national health system, UK, estimates that before the expected life span of the implant fixation, around 10% of the THR patients require revision surgery.
+There may be many complications after THR such as loosening, subsidence, and malpositioning.
+One of the more common long-term complication is loosening.
+Loosening will result in the need for a revision THR.
+The national health system within the United Kingdom estimates that before the expected life span of the implant fixation, around 10% of the THR patients require revision surgery.

-Computerised Automated Machine (CAM):
+Computerized Automated Machine (CAM):

 CAM is an Expert System that is designed for solving complex problems by following the if-then rule rather than through conventional procedures.
 Expert system works based on the reasoning about the knowledge [1].

-A CAM is a kind of knowledge-based system; it follows the knowledge-based architecture.
-Inference engine and Knowledge base are the sub-systems of a Knowledge-based system.
+A CAM is specific type of knowledge-based system that follows the knowledge-based architecture.
+Inference engine and knowledge base are the sub-systems of a Knowledge-based system.

 Knowledge Discovery in Databases (KDD)